Python Numpy Array Tutorial

 How To Load NumPy Arrays From Text

-Creating arrays with the help of initial placeholders or with some example data is a great way of getting started with
+Creating arrays with the help of initial placeholders or with some example data is an excellent way of getting started with

 numpy.
 But when you want to get started with data analysis, you’ll need to load data from text files.